elsiklab/multivariantviewer/README.md

 The sublabels are optional, and the sample names from the VCF are shown if not specified, but coloring the labels and things can be added via sublabels

+## Matrix specific options

+* `style.elt` the height of a single element of the matrix

 ### LD viewing options

 * `ldviewer` - URL for the linkage_server service.
 Default http://localhost:4730/